See the Scikit-HEP Developer introduction for a detailed description of best practices for developing Scikit-HEP packages.

 Nox#

 The fastest way to start with development is to use nox.
-If you don’t have nox, you can use pipx run nox to run it without installing, or pipx install nox.
-If you don’t have pipx (pip for applications), then you can install with with pip install pipx (the only case were installing an application with regular pip is reasonable).
-If you use macOS, then pipx and nox are both in brew, use brew install pipx nox.
+If you don’t have nox, you can use uvx nox to run it without installing, or uv tool install nox.
+If you don’t have uv (or pipx, which is similar), then you can install with with pip install uv (the only case were installing an application with regular pip is reasonable).
+If you use macOS, then uv, prek, and nox are both in brew, use brew install uv prek nox.

 To use, run nox.
 This will lint and test using every installed version of Python on your system, skipping ones that are not installed.
 You can also run specific jobs: